 - September 2019 – Official Look at Guardians of the Galaxy: Cosmic Rewind Ride Vehicles

 - November 2020 – First Look Inside Guardians of the Galaxy: Cosmic Rewind

 - January 2021 – Disney Scrubs Guardians of the Galaxy: Cosmic Rewind from List of 2021 Openings

 Here’s the attraction poster for the Guardians of the Galaxy: Cosmic Rewind attraction as seen in The Epcot Experience.
 The poster showcases the rotating “story-coaster” that will literally direct guests’ attention to the action.
 We can also see that the roller coaster appears to be coming from a Jump Point in the upper left of the poster.
 A Jump Point is essentially a wormhole that allows ships to jump between two points in the universe much quicker than traditional travel.
 These Jump Points are part of the Universal Neural Teleportation Network used by the Guardians of the Galaxy within the Marvel Cinematic Universe.
-We can see one of those jump points in the construction photo below.

 We can also see the obvious figures of Rocket Racoon and Groot, as well as the outlined figure of StarLord’s mask and the Nova Corps Star Blaster.